business-science/tidyquant/README.md

 ### Bringing Excel to R in tidyquant 1.0.0

-> Tidyquant 1.0.0 is the *“R for Excel Users”* release.
-My aim is to
+> NEW: Tidyquant 1.0.0 is the *“R for Excel Users”* release.
+My aim is
-> build functionality that helps users coming from an **Excel
+> to build functionality that helps users coming from an **Excel
 > Background** (background I came from).
 It’s important to have these
 > users feel at home.
 I have a full suite of functionality to accomplish
 > your Excel-to-R transition.